Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Introduction

 \textbf{Nonconvex games and nonmonotone VIs.} For certain nonconvex games, NE may fail to exist \cite{pang-scutari-2011, pang-scutari-2013}.
 Two weaker solution concepts of quasi-Nash equilibria (QNE) \cite{pang-scutari-2011} and Clarke-Nash equilibria (CNE) \cite{cui-pang-2021} were introduced recently.
 From the computational standpoint, there are two approaches for solving continuous-strategy noncooperative games.
 The first approach concerns gradient–response (GR) schemes based on variational inequality (VI) \cite{facchinei-pang-2003} formulations.
-While many studies assume monotonicity \cite{facchinei-pang-2009, koshal-nedic-shanbhag-2013, lei-shanbhag-2022, yousefian-nedic-shanbhag-2016}, recent works consider nonmonotone VIs under either the Minty condition \cite{arefizadeh-nedic-2024, huang-zhang-2024, vankov-nedic-sankar-2023} or pseudomonotonicity and its variants \cite{dang-lan-2015, iusem-jofre-oliveira-thompson-2017, iusem-jofre-oliveira-thompson-2019, kannan-shanbhag-2019, kotsalis-lan-li-2022, yousefian-nedic-shanbhag-2017}.
-Xiao and Shanbhag \cite{xiao-shanbhag-2025-gr} recently established last-iterate guarantees for solving stochastic nonconvex smooth games under certain growth conditions; however, such growth conditions are relatively stringent.
-Moreover, existing works largely concern the smooth setting, whereas subgradient and smoothing-enabled gradient methods for the nonconvex nonsmooth regime remain unexplored.
+While many studies assume monotonicity \cite{facchinei-pang-2009, koshal-nedic-shanbhag-2013, lei-shanbhag-2022, yousefian-nedic-shanbhag-2016}, recent works consider nonmonotone VIs under the Minty condition and its variant \cite{alacaoglu-kim-wright-2024, diakonikolas-daskalakis-jordan-2021, hsieh-iutzeler-malick-mertikopoulos-2020, huang-zhang-2024, vankov-nedic-sankar-2023}, pseudomonotonicity and its variants \cite{dang-lan-2015, iusem-jofre-oliveira-thompson-2017, iusem-jofre-oliveira-thompson-2019, kannan-shanbhag-2019, kotsalis-lan-li-2022, yousefian-nedic-shanbhag-2017}, and cohypomonotonicity \cite{cai-alacaoglu-diakonikolas-2023, cai-oikonomou-zheng-2022, cai-zheng-2022, lee-kim-2021}.
+Xiao and Shanbhag \cite{xiao-shanbhag-2025-gr} recently established last-iterate guarantees for solving stochastic nonconvex smooth games under certain growth and sharpness conditions.
+However, these growth and sharpness conditions are relatively stringent and hard to verify sometimes.
+Moreover, existing works largely concern the smooth setting, whereas subgradient and smoothing-enabled gradient methods for the nonconvex nonsmooth regime remain largely unexplored.
 The second approach concerns best-response (BR) procedures.
 The synchronous and asynchronous BR schemes have been developed for convex games \cite{cui-shanbhag-2023, lei-shanbhag-2020, lei-shanbhag-2022, lei-shanbhag-pang-sen-2020, xiao-shanbhag-2026-br}, and for nonconvex games via surrogations \cite{cui-pang-2021, pang-razaviyayn-2016, razaviyayn-2014, xiao-shanbhag-2026-br}.
-However, studies on synchronous BR schemes typically rely on a contraction assumption, requiring that the player-specific objectives satisfy convexity or local convexity-like properties.
+However, studies on synchronous BR schemes typically rely on a contraction assumption, implicitly requiring that the player-specific objectives satisfy convexity or local convexity-like properties.